bradsaucier/bradsaucier/README.md

 ## Background and boundaries
 I apply 22 years of USAF Combat Control operational risk management to software delivery and engineering leadership.

 This is personal work and does not represent any employer or agency.
-No sensitive or export-controlled technical data is intended for publication here.
+No proprietary, classified, sensitive, or export-controlled (ITAR or EAR) technical data is intended for publication here.

 ## Education
 1. B.S.
-Computer Science (Candidate) - Southern New Hampshire University (STEM Project Management)
+Computer Science (in progress) - Southern New Hampshire University (STEM Project Management)
 2. B.A. - Columbia University
 3. A.A.S. - Community College of the Air Force